Irving Family Advocacy Center offers free counseling to those who live, work, or attend school in Irving.

 Our services are completely free of charge.

-Staffed Counselors are available during regular business hours to discuss resources and options.
+Staff is available during regular business hours to discuss resources and options.
 For counseling services, individuals will need to complete an application and are usually contacted within a week to discuss the services.

 Yes!
 We are proud to work in one of the most diverse cities in the country and we seek to provide a respectful and supportive environment for all clients.